avosuser/RepData_PeerAssessment1/PA1_template.md

 ## [1] NA
 ```

-The mean and median of the number of steps taken per day is 1.0766189 &times; 10<sup>4</sup> and 10765 respectively.
+The mean and median of the number of steps taken per day is NA and NA respectively.

 ### What is the averge daily activity pattern